git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Also, I'm not going to go deep into the history of Unix, 4.2 BSD, etc. It is interesting and I probably could have a coffee / tea with you discussing it for hours.
-I could even set you on a few tracks, (The C Language, anything from he Unix/BSD lineage, etc.) and some clever fellow would likely chime in wanting to talk about Linux, GNU and so on.
+I could even send you on a few tracks, (The C Language, anything from he Unix/BSD lineage, etc.) and some clever fellow would likely chime in wanting to talk about Linux, GNU and so on.
 It's like *Game of Thrones*, there's multiple story arcs you can follow some of which intersect.
 I can't be authoritative, but